ay0408/Smooth-Private-Selection/README.md

 "Effects of gamma" provides an evaluation of suitable $\gamma$ for the SPS.

+In Supplements.pdf, we provide the omitted proofs in the main paper.

 ## Importante Notes
 For datasets with large $m$, there is little advantage of our method because $\max_r S(x,r) \simeq GS_{u,\mathcal{R}}$.
 This is an important future issue, but in this study, we demonstrate that our methods can provide high utility at least when the number of candidates $m$ is limited.
 Using this study as a starting point, we intend to develop methods that are valuable even for large datasets while extending our Theorems 2 and 3.